Roy London: Teaching

-In the last fifteen years of his life he became a popular acting teacher in Hollywood.
-He has been cited as a profound new influence on film acting.
-He taught over two hundred and fifty actors weekly and coached many more privately.
-In addition to preparing his clients for performances, London was also called upon to help develop and shape their projects.
-His knowledge of writing, combined with his experience of having acted in over 150 roles on Broadway, Off-Broadway, The Royal Shakespeare Company, feature films and television, led him to discover how to help actors reveal material in dynamic ways that led to exciting performances.
-Synthesizing techniques from many acting schools, with a focus on results—he had no tolerance for psychobabble—his reputation blossomed.
+In the last 15 years of his life, he became an acting teacher in Hollywood.
+He has been cited as a new influence on film acting.
+He taught over 250 actors weekly and coached many more privately.
+In addition to preparing his clients for performances, London also was called upon to help develop and shape their projects.
+His knowledge of writing, combined with his experience of having acted in over 150 roles on Broadway, off-Broadway, the Royal Shakespeare Company, feature films, and television, helped actors reveal material in dynamic ways.

-London's classes began in his living room, and spread by word of mouth.
-In 1984, he moved to his own studio, but he never put a sign on the door, listed the phone number, advertised the classes nor publicized his teaching.
-His students, who have thanked him on the Academy Awards, the Golden Globe Awards, the MTV Movie Awards and more, as well as countless newspapers, magazines and autobiographies, have remembered London fondly.
+London's classes began in his living room and spread by word of mouth.
+In 1984, he moved to his own studio, but he never put a sign on the door, listed the phone number, advertised the classes, nor publicized his teaching.
+His students, who have thanked him on the Academy Awards, the Golden Globe Awards, the MTV Movie Awards, and more, as well as countless newspapers, magazines, and autobiographies, have remembered London fondly.

 Personal life

-London's partner in life and work for his last ten years was Tim Healey; they had a commitment ceremony in 1988.
+London's partner in life and work for his last 10 years was Tim Healey; they had a commitment ceremony in 1988.

-London was mid pre-production for his second feature film as a director, when he became ill and died from complications due to AIDS.
+London was mid-preproduction for his second feature film as a director when he became ill and died from complications due to AIDS.
 London is buried in a cemetery overlooking the ocean in Santa Barbara, where he shared a home with Healey.

 Recognition

 A documentary about his work, Special Thanks to Roy London, premiered at the Tribeca Film Festival in 2005.
-It features interviews with over 50 of his students and friends, including Sharon Stone, Sherilyn Fenn, Jeff Goldblum, Patrick Swayze, Patricia Arquette, Hank Azaria, Geena Davis, Famke Janssen, Garry Shandling, Lanford Wilson, Lois Chiles, Elizabeth Berkley, Drew Carey and Janel Moloney.
+It features interviews with over 50 of his students and friends, including Sharon Stone, Sherilyn Fenn, Jeff Goldblum, Patrick Swayze, Patricia Arquette, Hank Azaria, Geena Davis, Famke Janssen, Garry Shandling, Lanford Wilson, Lois Chiles, Elizabeth Berkley, Drew Carey, and Janel Moloney.
 It was produced by Karen Montgomery and Christopher Monger.

 Garry Shandling, Sharon Stone’s long-time friend and fellow student of Roy London's, presented her with the inaugural Roy London Award in 2007 for her tireless efforts and steadfast commitment to the fight against AIDS.